j-marple-dev/SLAMBOX-SDK/docs/getting_started/tutorial.md

         TX packets 42  bytes 7403 (7.4 KB)
         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-The device name `enx5ad1753eff84` is the OTG ethernet connection of SLAMBOX.

 Then set the device's IP.